Yoshi275/team-treehouse-projects/README.md

     - visual mapping using python functions
     - clear screen function
     - really long arduous practice on breaking problem codes down
+  password-generator - user requests for password, and can pick weak or strong ones
+    - strings are really fun and cool
+    - really utilises random.choice() and randrange functions